The 70 weeks Prophecy four times refers to an awaited personage at the the end of the 69 weeks and/or the 70th week.

 The Consummation and that which was determined or "the decreed end" was poured out onto Jesus on The Cross and then He said "it is finished".

-As for 37 AD works as the end of the Week specifically.
+As for how 37 AD works as the end of the Week specifically.
 March 16th of that year was the day Tiberius Caesar died.
-All the people in position of power referred to in Luke 3:1 seem to have died or been removed form power in 36 or 37 AD.
-Pilate was removed while Tiberius was still Emperor was Tiberius was dead by the time he arrived in Rome.
+All the people in positions of power referred to in Luke 3:1 seem to have died or been removed form power in 36 or 37 AD.
+Pilate was removed while Tiberius was still Emperor but Tiberius was dead by the time he arrived in Rome.

-Many have argued the weak temporary Governorship of Marcellus makes most sense for the context of the martyrdom of Stephen in Acts 6-7.
-I think Simon The magician of Acts 8 is the same Samaritan false Prophet who Josephus say in Antiquities Book 19 started the issues in Samaria that lead to Pilate's removal.
+Many have argued the weak temporary Governorship of Marcellus makes most sense for the context of the Martyrdom of Stephen in Acts 6-7.
+I think Simon The Magician of Acts 8:9 is the same Samaritan False Prophet who Josephus says in Antiquities Book 18 Chapter 4 started the issues in Samaria that lead to Pilate's removal.

-Maybe even Acts 9-11 are still in March-April of 37 AD given how the end of Acts 11 and beginning of Acts 12 feels like it's being presented as a significant time Jump from well before Claudius was Emperor till when he had been Emperor for a few years already.
+Maybe even Acts 9-11 are still in March-April of 37 AD given how the end of Acts 11 and beginning of Acts 12 feels like it's being presented as a significant time Jump from well before Claudius was Emperor till when he had been Emperor for some time already.

 So if all of Acts 6-11 is the end of the 70th Week that's some pretty Biblically significant events.